MillerLab-UCDavis/Voxit/README.md

 [2] M. Morise: D4C, a band-aperiodicity estimator for high-quality speech synthesis, Speech Communication, vol. 84, pp. 57-65, Nov.
 2016. http://www.sciencedirect.com/science/article/pii/S0167639316300413<br/>
 <br/>

 **The development of Voxit has been generously supported by an ACLS Digital Innovations Fellowship and by Tools for Listening to Text-in-Performance, a NEH-funded grant project: https://textinperformance.soc.northwestern.edu/.
-Its continued development is supported by SpokenWeb, a SSHRC-funded grant project: https://spokenweb.ca/.**
+Its continued development is supported by SpokenWeb, a SSHRC-funded grant project: https://spokenweb.ca/.
+Please, PLEASE let us know if you are using Voxit for your research -- this will help us continue the project!
+Just add your name and affiliation in the Discussion (see button above) entitled "Voxit users: please add your name!"**

 <h2>LICENSES:</h2>
 The SAcC code is use with permission from Dan Ellis and respects the [BSD 2 Clause license](https://opensource.org/licenses/BSD-2-Clause/)